 SYNTH WEEK: When we think of delay, we usually think of echoes - sonic repeats that make a sound deeper and more involved.
 However, over the last decade and a half, delay plugins have become far more comprehensive processors than they were in the days of hardware, effectively serving as near-limitless multi-effects.

 In this tutorial, we’ll use a variety of powerful delay plugins to turn a plain sine wave into an exciting synth tone.
-For more on delay-based sound design, pick up the August 2017 edition of Computer Music.

 Step 1: To explore the creative possibilities of echo-driven sound design, we’re going to pile up several delay plugins over a plain synth signal.
 We’re starting with Ableton Live’s Operator, outputting a basic sine oscillator.
 These techniques aren’t specific to Live, of course - you can follow along with any raw sine patch.

 Step 2: First up, we throw an instance of FabFilter’s Timeless 2 over our simple synth signal.
 In Timeless 2’s Modulation section, we play around with the Frequency of LFO 1 (which is modulating Timeless 2’s filter) and push it into audio-rate territory for buzzy, distortion-like echoes.
 The left and right channels are slightly out of sync for a wide stereo effect.